Hardware review: WD My Book Pro Edition II

 - Exporting them to JPG files for the web or for clients

 I’ve learned to save my work and exit Lightroom when the drive fan goes into “hairdryer mode”, because I can almost certainly expect the drive to shut off.
 I called WD Support on this, and I applied a firmware fix a few weeks ago, but the cooling problem is still there.
-The drive has to stand vertically at all times, or you’ll have even more serious cooling problems.
+By the way, the drive has to stand vertically at all times, or you’ll have even more serious cooling problems.

 Getting support